Certified Electronics Recyclers

 - Implementation Study of the R2 & e-Stewards® Recycling Standards

 EPA encourages all electronics recyclers to become certified by demonstrating to an accredited, independent third-party auditor that they meet specific standards to safely recycle and manage electronics.
-Currently two accredited certification standards exist: the Responsible Recycling ("R2") Standard for Electronics Recyclers Exit and the e-Stewards®Standard for Responsible Recycling and Reuse of Electronic Equipment©("e-Stewards®").
-Exit Both programs provide the following benefits:
+Currently two accredited certification standards exist: the Responsible Recycling ("R2") Standard for Electronics Recyclers and the e-Stewards®Standard for Responsible Recycling and Reuse of Electronic Equipment©("e-Stewards®").
+Both programs provide the following benefits:

 - Advance best management practices

 - Offer a way to assess the environmental, worker health, and security practices of entities managing used electronics

 - Are based on strong environmental standards that maximize reuse and recycling, minimize exposure to human health or the environment, ensure safe management of materials by downstream handlers, and require destruction of all data on used electronics

 Certified electronics recyclers have demonstrated through audits and other means that they continually meet specific high environmental standards and safely manage used electronics.
 Once certified, continual oversight by the independent accredited certifying body holds the recycler to the particular standard.